peer-open-source/xara-docs/source/user/manual/model/elements/bearing/3196-ElastomericX.md

 <p>For the full capabilities of this element, users are referred to: <a
 href="http://onlinelibrary.wiley.com/doi/10.1002/eqe.2431/abstract">EESD
 Article</a></p>

-<h2
-id="consideration_of_characteristics_to_include_under_extreme_loading">Consideration
-of characteristics to include under extreme loading</h2>
+<h2>Characteristics to include under extreme loading</h2>

 <p>A recent paper by <a
 href="http://www.sciencedirect.com/science/article/pii/S002954931500254X">Kumar
 et. al (2015)</a> explains which of the four tags should be included in the analysis.
 Although the analysis presented in the paper is for the base-isolated NPP, the conclusions are valid for design earthquake and maximum considered earthquake for regular building structures as well.
 Following are few thumb rules that can be followed: tag 1: Unless you are investigating the tensile behavior, the effect of the tensile model on shear response is insignificant. tag 2: It is recommended to use tag